architecture-tools/add-evaluation-tool/docs/sprints/sprint-0/script.md

     - What platforms and operating systems must the tool support?

 Improvements for next interviews:
-    - Don't use all close-ended questions to give client a chance to describe their experience in detail
+- Don't use all close-ended questions to give client a chance to describe their experience in detail.
 - Don't use all these complicated technical terms for client